-If you have a visible or invisible disability, you may have many questions during a job or internship search.
+If you have a visible or invisible disability, you may have many questions during the job or internship search process.

 - providing advice around your questions and concerns